systemcarl/folio/README.md

     required permission scopes.
 - `FOLIO_GHPR_TOKEN`: The *GitHub* API token used to authenticate *Docker* with the *GitHub Packages* registry.
+- `SENTRY_DSN`: The public *Sentry* DSN used to report errors and performance issues.
+- `SENTRY_ORG`: The *Sentry* organization name used to upload source maps during containerization.
+This environment variable is not deployed with the application.
+- `SENTRY_PROJECT`: The *Sentry* project name used to upload source maps during containerization.
+This environment variable is not deployed with the application.
+- `SENTRY_AUTH_TOKEN`: The *Sentry* authentication token used to upload source maps during containerization.
+This environment variable is not deployed with the application.

 ## Validation
 Before building the application, you can validate the application code using